ryanatkn/gro/src/docs/slop/filer.md

 - No content hashing (relies on mtime for change detection)
 - Symlink cycles not detected (will cause infinite loops)
 - Dynamic imports not tracked (only static ES imports)
+- Function and complex object validation is type-only (no runtime Zod validation)
+- Initial scan has 10-second timeout; mount fails if filesystem scan doesn't complete in time